Study modes: Full-time

 This programme is structured around three compulsory courses, two thematic courses, one option course, and either a supervised dissertation of 15,000 words, or a 10,000-word project proposal with an associated research portfolio.

-The range of thematic pathways and option courses available is determined by key areas of staff research in the College of Humanities & Social Sciences and is designed to change according to course availability.
+The range of thematic pathways and option courses available is determined by key areas of staff research in the College of Arts, Humanities & Social Sciences and is designed to change according to course availability.

 The MSc in Cultural Landscapes seeks to provide the following core learning outcomes: